-Note from Mommypotamus: I’m taking a little time off to snuggle my newborn baby boy, but I’ve lined up some uhMAZing guest posts from some of my favorite bloggers for you while I’m away.
-Today’s post comes from Becky Webb, a chldbirth doula, Nutritional Therapist, and blogger at Rooted Blessings.
+Note from Mommypotamus: Today’s guest post comes from Becky Webb, a childbirth doula, Nutritional Therapist, and blogger at Rooted Blessings.
 Becky sent me a care package with this sitz bath to use after Levi was born and it is truly a soothing and relaxing treat.
 Thank you, Becky!

 I am constantly in awe . . .